 Adam was an actor on many BBC radio plays throughout his teens and also whilst at the University of Nottingham where he graduated with a BA (Hons) in English Studies.

 Adam has a proven track record of creating, financing and delivering high quality productions across the world.
 His shows have been seen by millions of people, broken box office records and received many coveted awards.

 Adam has been a keen drummer and percussionist from a young age.
-After a brief time playing drums in a band, named ‘Epiphany’, which he had formed with school friends, he decided to attend the University of Nottingham to undertake a degree in English Studies.
-He graduated with a BA Hons in 2009, having had one of his essays selected for publication in an academic journal.
+After a brief time playing drums in a band, named ‘Epiphany’, which he formed with school friends, he decided to attend the University of Nottingham to study English Studies.
+He graduated with a BA Hons in 2009, having had one of his essays on gothic literature selected for publication in an academic journal.

 Whilst at University, Adam continued his passion for drumming, playing in a three-piece acoustic cover band at bars and venues in Nottingham.
-He was also an active member of The Nottingham New Theatre – England’s only fully student-run theatre – where he directed John Godber’s play, Bouncers and a performance at the theatre’s 24-Hour Play event.
+He was also an active member of The Nottingham New Theatre – England’s only fully student-run theatre – where he directed John Godber’s play, Bouncers and a segment of the theatre’s famous 24-Hour Play event.
 He also appeared as an actor in a production of the Tom Stoppard play, Rosencrantz and Gildenstern are Dead, directed by Andy McNamee.